 Grades are averaged on the basis of their unit value to determine a grade point average.
 Grades of "F" are considered in determining the grade point average.
 The session grade point average is calculated by dividing the total number of grade points earned in a session by the total number of units attempted in letter graded courses for that session.
-The cumulative grade point average is calculated by dividing the total number of grade points earned by the total number of grade points earned by the total number of units attempted in letter graded courses.
+The cumulative grade point average is calculated by dividing the total number of grade points earned by the total number of units attempted in letter graded courses.
 Courses in which NP has been earned also count toward the total number of units attempted.